 Each piece of assessment will be marked on a 0-10 scale.
 The final mark will be a weighted average of the marks obtained in the different components.

-A student will pass the course with a minimum final mark of 5, but a minimum mark of 3.5 must be obtained in the final exam to pass the course.
+A student will pass the course with a minimum final mark of 5 and a minimum mark of 3 in each of the three pieces of continuous assessment.